rhodyprog4ds/BrownFall20/syllabus/course_map.md

 rubric_df[assignment_cols]
 ```

+(portfolioskills)=
 ### Portfolios and Skills

-The objective of your portfolio submissions is to earn level 3 achievements.
+The objective of your portfolio submissions is to earn Level 3 achievements.
 The following table shows what Level 3 looks like for each skill and identifies which portfolio submissions you can earn that Level 3 in that skill.

 ```{code-cell} ipython3